pbarden/model-trainer/CONTRIBUTING.md

 # Contributing to Model Tea

 Thank you for your interest in contributing to Model Tea!
-This document provides guidelines for contributing to this CPU-optimized novel training system.
+This document provides guidelines for contributing to this machine learning framework.

 ## Getting Started